henriquesflores/StringADS/README.md

 # Pure-spinor-in-AdS5-Mathematica
 Mathematica program for computations of pure spinor string theory in AdS5 times S5

-This is a mathematica program for pure spinor computations in AdS5 x S5.
 This program can perform manipulate Casismir identities and check if a given expression is Q-closed.